Option market making with hedging-induced market impact: Numerical methodology and experiments

 In this second asymmetric configuration, we do not impose a negative initial option inventory.
 Instead, we distort the option market itself by shifting the order arrival intensities away from symmetry.
 Specifically, we use the specification of Equation~\eqref{EQN:market_making_option_intensities} with $\mu_b = 3/2$ and $\mu_a = -1/2$, and reduce the maximal ask intensity to $80\%$ of the reference value.
 As shown in Figure~\ref{FIG:market_making_linear_impact_option_intensities_ass_intensities}, this parametrization makes bid intensities systematically higher than ask intensities near the reference price, with the two curves intersecting only at quotes placed well below $b$.

 As a consequence, client buy orders (hitting the bid) occur more frequently than sell orders, so the market maker is structurally pushed toward a negative option inventory.
 This imbalance in option flows then translates into a persistent exposure in the underlying market.

 The average quoting strategy is shown in Figure~\ref{FIG:market_making_linear_quotes_ass_intensities}.
 The agent systematically quotes with a wider spread on the bid side than on the ask side.
 This asymmetry reflects an attempt to discourage client buy orders, which are structurally more frequent due to the shifted intensities, while still keeping competitive ask quotes to facilitate inventory reduction.
-In other words, the market maker adapts its quotes to slow down the accumulation of negative inventory while creating opportunities to sell back options.
+In other words, the market maker uses its quotes to locally rebalance order flow, preventing the emergence of persistent inventory imbalances.

-Figure~\ref{FIG:market_making_inventories_ass_intensities} confirms this mechanism at the level of inventories.
-Starting from $I_0=0$, the market maker’s option inventory drifts downward as client buy orders dominate, reaching significantly negative levels around the midpoint of the horizon.
-In the second half, the agent progressively buys back options in order to converge to a flat position at maturity.
-The hedging activity on the underlying mirrors this evolution: the agent initially purchases underlying contracts to offset the negative option delta, and then unwinds this hedge as the option inventory is reduced.

-Finally, Figure~\ref{FIG:market_making_linear_pnl_ass_intensities} shows the average P\&L trajectory.
-The market maker suffers an initial cash outflow when building its hedge against the growing negative option position.
-Subsequently, spread revenues on the option market and the unwinding of the hedge contribute to a recovery, with the cash balance turning positive before maturity and remaining in surplus at the terminal date.
-This pattern illustrates the two-phase adaptation of the market maker in an unbalanced environment: absorbing an early cost to manage exposures, then progressively recovering through adjusted quoting and hedging.